-- the percentage of shares of common stock held by existing stockholders before this offering will decrease to approximately 66% of the total number of shares of our common stock outstanding after this offering; and - the number of shares held by new investors participating in this offering will increase to 9,085,000, or approximately 34% of the total number of shares of our common stock outstanding after this offering.
+• the number of shares held by new investors participating in this offering will increase to , or approximately % of the total number of shares of our common stock outstanding after this offering.

-The foregoing tables and calculations on a pro forma and pro forma as adjusted basis are based on 17,983,458 shares of our common stock outstanding as of June 30, 2019, including 4,657,250 shares subject to forfeiture or our right of repurchase, and gives effect to the automatic conversion of the May 2019 Notes into an aggregate of 6,106,940 shares of our common stock immediately prior to the closing of this offering (based on an assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on October 28, 2019) and excludes:
+The foregoing tables and calculations on a pro forma and pro forma as adjusted basis are based on shares of our common stock outstanding as of June 30, 2019, including 2,148,180 shares subject to forfeiture or our right of repurchase, and gives effect to the automatic conversion of the May 2019 Notes into an aggregate of offering (based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on \$ 2019) and excludes:

-- 7,588,000 shares of common stock issuable to Takeda upon the exercise of the Takeda Warrant as of June 30, 2019, at an exercise price of \$0.00004613 per share; - 1,400,528 shares of common stock issuable upon exercise of stock options granted after June 30, 2019, at a weighted-average exercise price of \$9.10 per share; - 2,700,000 shares of our common stock reserved for future issuance under our 2019 Plan, which will become effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the 2019 Plan); - 270,000 shares of common stock reserved for future issuance under our ESPP, which will become effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the ESPP); and - 16,446 shares of our common stock which may become issuable to the lenders under our Loan Agreement upon the exercise of the Lender Warrants, at an exercise price of \$15.20 per share (based on an assumed initial public offering price of \$19.00 per share, the midpoint of the price range set forth on the cover page of this prospectus) which warrants will only become exercisable if and when we borrow an additional \$25.0 million under our Loan Agreement.
+- 3,500,000 shares of common stock issuable to Takeda upon the exercise of the Takeda Warrant, which warrant will become exercisable upon the closing of this offering; - 418,000 shares of common stock issuable upon exercise of stock options granted after June 30, 2019, at an exercise price of \$15.06 per share; - shares of our common stock reserved for future issuance under our 2019 Plan, which will become effective in connection with this offering (which number includes shares remaining available for issuance under our Existing Incentive Plan as of June 30, 2019 (which shares will become available for issuance under the 2019 Plan upon its effectiveness), but does not include any potential evergreen increases pursuant to the terms of the 2019 Plan); - shares of common stock reserved for future issuance under our ESPP, which will become effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the ESPP); and - shares of our common stock which may become issuable to the lenders under our Loan Agreement upon the exercise of the Lender Warrants, at an exercise price of \$ per share (based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus) which warrants will only become exercisable if and when we borrow an additional \$25.0 million under our Loan Agreement.